Hyundai parking brake bedding procedure

 Dynamic Braking Function

 The Hyundai EPB can also be used in Dynamic Braking Function (DBF) mode.
-In other words, the EPB can be applied while the vehicle is moving to slow the vehicle down.
-This function can be used, for example, if an object is wedged under the brake pedal or if there’s an hydraulic line failure.
+In other words, the EPB can be applied while the vehicle is moving to slow it down.
+This function can be used, for example, if an object is wedged under the brake pedal or if there’s a hydraulic line failure.

-Dynamic will be activated if the vehicle is moving faster than 2-mph and the driver pushes down on the EPB switch.
+Dynamic mode will be activated if the vehicle is moving faster than 2 mph and the driver pushes down on the EPB switch.
 This emergency braking operates only if the vehicle speed is faster than 3kph and the EPB switch is pulled.
-Emergency brake stops the driver releases the EPB switch.
+The emergency brake stops and the driver releases the EPB switch.

 If the ESP system detects an abnormal condition, it operates the EPB for reduction of speed.